Home Lessons Tutorials Links Books About Us Site Map

 (Click for larger image.)

-Woodrow was married while he was President.
+Woodrow was married to his second wife while he was President.
 His wife was Edith Bolling Galt Wilson.

 Woodrow Wilson's Vice President was Thomas R. Marshall (1913-1921).